stacks-network/stacks/README.md

 #### The Blockstack Server

-- [Blockstack-server](https://github.com/blockstack/blockstack-server), which is used for registering names on the Bitcoin blockchain.
-Blockstack-server handles the core functionality of decentralized DNS for blockchain applications and has an external storage system built-in for storing data records off-chain.
+- [Blockstack Server](https://github.com/blockstack/blockstack-server) - the server that handles the core functionality of the decentralized domain name system and has an external storage system built-in for storing data records off-chain

 #### The Blockstack Client/CLI

-- [Blockstack-client](https://github.com/blockstack/blockstack-client) - a CLI and client library that provides an interface for interacting with Blockstack servers and performing decentralized DNS operations
+- [Blockstack Client](https://github.com/blockstack/blockstack-client) - a CLI and client library that provides an interface for interacting with Blockstack servers and performing decentralized DNS operations

 #### The Virtualchain Library